The ‘printer’s life’ for Ben Franklin and me!

 Love Beads cover my wicked cool protest

-- “Wicked cool” is what I thought I’d be when I was 17 and was about to attend a Greek Orthodox wedding for one of my cousins in Queens, NY.
+• Wicked Cool” is what I thought I’d be when I was 17 and was about to attend a Greek Orthodox wedding for one of my cousins in Queens, NY.
 I refused to wear a tie to go along with my suit.
 Instead, I put on “love beads.”
 You know, the ones that hippies were wearing in the 1960s.
-I was a hippie wannabe.
-I wanted to protest the institutional requirement to look one way when I wanted to express myself another way.
-That is, to be in love with everyone and to share that love with all for whom I was going to come into contact.
-Continue reading

 Feeling free while flying as a bird on high!

-Flying from the ground on up has been a persistent dream of mine, and I wonder if I was some sort of bird in a previous life.
+Flying from the ground on up has been a persistent dream of mine, and I wonder if I was some sort of a bird in a previous life.

 Don’t laugh.
-I believe in reincarnation and there is something about the company of birds I really like.
+I believe in Reincarnation and there is something about the company of birds I really like.
 Whenever I saw a bird, I felt it was a good omen.

 My Memorial Day recall — Third of June

-“It was the Third of June, another sleepy . . . day . . .”
+“It was the Third of June, Another Sleepy . . .
+Day . . .”

 With that phrase starting one of most memorable country songs in the 196os, I began my life as a man, a soldier, and a leader of an infantry platoon in the Vietnam War.
 Continue reading